manuel-delverme/mila_tools/README.md

 buddy is a work in progress, if you are intrerested in using it in your workflow, ping me in slack @delvermm

-It's important to reduce cognitive overload for the researcher measured as seconds-to-first-tensorboard datapoint
+It's important to reduce cognitive overload for the researcher measured, as measured in seconds-to-first-tensorboard datapoint

-Right now it's responsabilities cover:
+Right now its responsibilities cover:
 1. Deployment on servers
 1. Handling of Sweeps
 1. Tracking of hyperparameters